DurhamARC/classroom-abm/README.md

 Steps for running the multilevel model on Hamilton are described [here](https://github.com/DurhamARC/classroom-abm/blob/master/hamilton/README.md)
 This also documents the ReFrame test infrastructure that we use for parameterisation as well as simple job scripts for running the model on Hamilton.

+## Heroku build

+The `master` branch is automatically deployed to Heroku, which uses `Procfile`, `requirements.txt` and `runtime.txt` to specify dependencies and how to run.
+(Contact Alison for info on the Heroku build.)